Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-pdf.md

 ### Example Output

-Then, imagine we want to redact all social security numbers, email addresses, and the name "Bruce Wayne" in the original document, producing a redacted PDF whose pages look like this:
+Then, imagine we want to redact all Social Security Numbers, email addresses, and the name "Bruce Wayne" in the original document, producing a redacted PDF whose pages look like this: